The Club is called Alyth Belsize Football Club, also to be known as Alyth Belsize FC (the Club).

 (b) The Management Committee shall have the authority to levy further subscriptions from the Players as are reasonably necessary to fulfil the objects of The Club.

 (c) The Chairman acting in conjunction with the Club Secretary shall have the ability to levy a reduced Annual Registration Fee or enable the same to be paid in installments at his or her discretion provided any reduction does not apply to his immediate family member or relative.

 (a) A Player shall cease to be a player if, and from the date on which, he or she or their parent or legal guardian gives notice to the Management Committee of their resignation.
 Such a Player whose Annual Registration Fee or further subscription is more than three months over due shall be deemed to have resigned unless the Management Committee rule otherwise.

-(b) The Management Committee shall have the power to expel a Player when, in their opinion, it would not be in the interests of the Club for them to remain as such.
+(b) The Management Committee (and not any Executive Chairman acting on their own ) shall have the power to expel a Player when, in their opinion, it would not be in the interests of the Club for them to remain as such.

-The Management Committee shall have the power to summon any Player or their parent or legal guardian to appear before a Disciplinary Committee consisting of no less than four members of the Management Committee.
+The Executive Chairman (or where there is no Executive Chairman the Management Committee) shall have the power to summon any Player or their parent or legal guardian to appear before a Disciplinary Committee consisting of no less than four members (or three where there is an Executive Chairman) of the Management Committee.
 Written notice of the date of a Disciplinary Hearing will be sent no less than 14 days beforehand.